-- Access to all information of which we are aware that is relevant to the preparation of the financial statements, such as records, documentation and other matters including: - Contracts and related data; - Information regarding significant transactions and arrangements that are outside of the normal course of business; - Minutes of the meetings of Council and related committees.
-The most recent meetings held were City Council on May 27, 2014 and Audit Committee on May 26, 2014. - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.
+- Access to all information of which we are aware that is relevant to the preparation of the financial statements, such as records, documentation and other matters including: - contracts and related data; and - information regarding significant transactions and arrangements that are outside of the normal course of business: - Minutes of the meetings of Council and related committees.
+The most recent meetings held were City Council on April 14, 2015 and Planning Committee on April 27, 2015. - Additional information that you have requested from us for the purpose of the audit; and - Unrestricted access to persons within the entity from whom you determined it necessary to obtain audit evidence.